CaptainSlowWZY/OI-Code/README.md

-# hello-world
+# OI-Code
-The first repository of mine.
+This is first repository of mine.

+Here are my source codes in OI.

+Thanks to GitHub.